risk-first/website/Just-Risk.md

 - Because issues need to be fixed...
 - And fixing an issue is an action...
-- Which, as we just saw also carry risk.
+- Which, as we just saw also carries risk.

 One retort to this might be to say:  "an issue is a problem I have now, whereas a risk is a problem that _might_ occur. "  I am going to try and break that mind-set in the coming pages, but I'll just start with this:

-- Do you know _exactly_ how much damage this issue will do?
+- Do you know _exactly_ how much damage this will do?
 - Can you be sure that the issue might not somehow go away?

 _Issues_ then, just seem more "definite" and "now" than _risks_, right?
 This classification is arbitrary:  they're all just part of the same spectrum, they all have inherent uncertainty, so there should be no need to agonise over which column to put them in.

 ## Goals Are Risks Too

-In the previous sections, we've introduced something of a "diagram language" of risk.
+In the previous sections, we introduced something of a "diagram language" of risk.
 Let's review it:

 ![Risk-First Diagram Language](images/generated/introduction/all_risk_management_language.png)